kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 This enhancement introduces a **ResourcePoolStatusRequest** API following the CertificateSigningRequest (CSR) pattern:

-1. User creates a ResourcePoolStatusRequest object with optional filters
+1. User creates a ResourcePoolStatusRequest object specifying a driver (required) and optional pool filter
 2. A controller in kube-controller-manager watches for new requests
 3. Controller computes pool availability and writes result to status
 4. User reads the status to see pool availability